openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `verified_claims`: Object or array containing one or more verified claims objects.

-a single `verified_claims` object consists of the following sub-elements:
+A single `verified_claims` object consists of the following sub-elements:

 * `verification`: REQUIRED.
 Object that contains data about the verification process.
 * `claims`: REQUIRED.
 Object that is the container for the verified Claims about the End-User.